 Today to support military-connected children in accessing consistent, supportive and multifaceted programs and services that foster positive youth development, both on and off military installations, DY4-H maintains partnerships with DoD’s Office of Military Community and Family Policy, DoD’s Military-Civilian Transition Office, the Army, Navy and Air Force.

-NIFA has developed partnerships with the Army, Navy, and Air Force to develop and support military children, youth and family programs on military installations around the world, as well as the families of National Guard and Reserves living in communities far removed from military installations.
-In addition to making wise use of public resources, these collaborations promote mission readiness for military personnel.
-With the support of 4-H extension professionals, military staff members provide strong educational programs for children so that service members can pursue their critical, high-risk assignments knowing that their children are in safe and nurturing environments.
+- 4-H MILITARY PARTNERSHIPS OUTREACH SUPPORT GRANT PROGRAMS includes partnerships with the Army, Navy and Air Force to develop and support military children, youth and family programs on military installations around the world, as well as families of National Guard and Reserves living in communities far removed from military installations.
+With the support of 4-H Extension professionals, the programs supported through these partnerships differ in focus, from 4-H Clubs to professional development for military staff members, but each infuses positive youth development practices within its work and contributes to military mission-readiness.